 - How they’re listening

-- Avoid jarring sound effects that will interrupt the listener’s vibe.
+- It’s best to avoid jarring sound effects that will interrupt the listener’s vibe.

 - What they’re doing

 - Remember, your audio ad will show up during a user’s listening session on Spotify.
 If it makes sense for your message, try tailoring your script to acknowledge Spotify’s environment.